Fibrations of $\infty$-categories: Cartesian and coCartesian fibrations

-is a left adjoint.
-The assumed condition~(c) gives the existence of an initial object of the codomain of this functor.
-Because the functor $\{s\}\to c_1$ is a fully faithful right fibration, then so too is this functor.
-We conclude that the initial object of the codomain is in fact an initial object of the domain.
-This establishes the desired implication.
+which is fully-faithful, is a left adjoint.
+The assumed condition~(c) gives the existence of an initial object in the codomain of this functor, which in fact lies in the image of this fully-faithful functor left adjoint.
+This completes the desired implication. \end{proof}